-Donor Advised Funds are created with a simple letter of agreement (the "agreement") between a donor and The Minneapolis Foundation

-- Donors may be individuals, families, businesses or other charitable organizations. - A private foundation may establish a Donor Advised Fund and subsequently terminate its status as an independent organization.
-Special provisions in the agreement will define The Minneapolis Foundation's liability for preexisting obligations of the private foundation. - A Fund is activated upon receipt by The Minneapolis Foundation of an initial gift of \$10,000 or more. - Gifts to a Fund are irrevocable and The Minneapolis Foundation has exclusive legal control of the contributed assets. - Founding donors may name the Fund, subject to approval by The Minneapolis Foundation. - Unless founding donors request that a Fund be anonymous, it will be listed by name in The Minneapolis Foundation's annual report and may be identified in other Minneapolis Foundation social media channels.
+GETTING STARTED Donor Advised Funds are created with a simple letter of agreement (the "agreement") between a donor and the Minneapolis Foundation.
+Donor advisors may be individuals, families, businesses, or other charitable organizations.
+A private foundation may establish a Fund and subsequently terminate its status as an independent organization.
+Special provisions in the agreement will define the Minneapolis Foundation's liability for preexisting obligations of the private foundation.
+A Fund is activated upon receipt by the Minneapolis Foundation of an initial gift of \$10,000 or more.
+Gifts to a Fund are irrevocable and the Minneapolis Foundation has exclusive legal control of the contributed assets.
+Founding donor advisors may name the Fund, subject to approval by the Minneapolis Foundation.
+Unless founding donor advisors request that a Fund be anonymous, it will be listed by name in the Minneapolis Foundation's annual report and may be identified in other Foundation social media channels.
+CONTRIBUTING TO A FUND Contributions may be made using cash or credit card, publicly traded securities, or other property, including closely held stock, partnership interests, real estate, personal property, trusts and life insurance.
+Contributions may be added at any time and in any amount, subject to acceptance by the Minneapolis Foundation.
+Contributions should be clearly designated by Fund name: "The XYZ Fund of the Minneapolis Foundation."
+To enjoy maximum tax benefits, many donor advisors make contributions using appreciated publicly traded securities that have been held for longer than a year.
+Contributions of property other than cash or publicly traded securities are accepted at the discretion of the Minneapolis Foundation, and